TylerNHansen/Textmate-Guide/readme.md

 10. Control-Shift-O opens a terminal window in the current directory.

-11. Autocompletes the current word based on the code you've written so far.
+11. ESC Autocompletes the current word based on the code you've written so far.

 12. Ruby's # snippet and `# =>` marker.
 It's very, very useful.
 At the end of a line of ruby code, put in a `# =>`.
 Then, you can execute and update the markers with your ruby code, using the control-option-command-E shortcut.
 It puts what the code does right next to what the code is, which makes it much easier to reason about.
 Remembering things as you switch contexts is 90% of the difficulty of Angry Birds, and this chops that off at the root.
 Plus, fewer keystrokes.